levimaaia/emailler/README-emailler.md

  - Uthernet-II ethernet card
  - Mass storage device such as CFFA3000, MicroDrive/Turbo or BOOTI

+Recommended optional hardware:

-A CPU accelerator is recommended if you plan to handle large volumes of email or Usenet messages.
+  - A CPU accelerator is recommended if you plan to handle large volumes of email or Usenet messages.

-If using an Apple //e, a real time clock such as No Slot Clock (NSC) or Thunderclock is recommended.
+  - If using an Apple //e, a real time clock such as No Slot Clock (NSC) or Thunderclock is recommended.
 The Apple IIgs has a built in real time clock.
 If no RTC is available, `DATE65.SYSTEM` may be used to set the ProDOS date and time.
+  - If using an Apple //e, adding a RamWorks style memory expansion will allow `EDIT.SYSTEM` to open many files simultaneously and also to handle very large files.
+Without the RamWorks expansion, `EDIT.SYSTEM` can handle a maximum file size of around 46KB.

 emai//er has been extensively tested using ProDOS 2.4.2.
 However, it should not be a problem to run it under other versions of ProDOS.